Call for Papers: The Confidential Clerk

-The Confidential Clerk (ISSN 2454-6100), an open-access and peer-reviewed journal of the Centre for Victorian Studies, Jadavpur University, seeks contributions for its 2016/17 issue on Victorian Material Culture.
+The Confidential Clerk (ISSN 2454-6100), an open-access and peer-reviewed journal of the Centre for Victorian Studies, Jadavpur University, seeks contributions for its 2018 issue.

-- The art and commerce of Victorian advertising
+- The use and significance of the Gothic

-We invite college and university professionals, and research scholars to submit abstracts of about 500 words to email@example.com, before November 10, 2016.
+We invite college and university professionals, independent researchers and research scholars to submit abstracts of about 500 words to email@example.com, by 10 February 2018.
 A brief bio-note (50-70 words) about the author, his/her affiliation and contact details should also be attached to the mail.

 Entries are accepted both in English and Bengali.